 Of course, the post-Mass reception was a smashing success!
 There was more than enough food to feed everyone, and a great time was had by all.

 With that, here is the list of music, with attributions as I was able to find them.
 This year, some of the music was drawn from Bukas Palad, a Philippines-based Catholic music ministry.
 I believe the unattributed music was written by members of the Jesuit Music Ministry of the Philippines.
 Any numbers you see come out of GIA's Gather Comprehensive 1994 (green cover).
+Special thanks to Samantha (a high school student who played the flute) and David Binanay, who very ably played the violin.

 - 317, O come, O come Emmanuel